ibm-cloud-docs/power-iaas/network-overview.md

-When an {{site.data.keyword.on-prem-fname}} infrastructure deployed in a client location encounters an unplanned network outage, the communication link is interrupted and results in the loss of primary and secondary management connections (Direct Link or site-to-site VPN) to the IBM Cloud.
+When an {{site.data.keyword.on-prem-fname}} infrastructure that is deployed in a client location encounters an unplanned network outage, the communication link is interrupted.
+This outage results in the loss of primary and secondary management connections (Direct Link or site-to-site VPN) to the IBM Cloud.
 The following table outlines the implications of an {{site.data.keyword.on-prem-fname}} infrastructure that is operating in the disconnected mode.